ethereum/remix-ide/docs/vyper.md

 ![](images/a-vyper-pi-basic.png)

-The plugin can be activated going to:
+The plugin can be activated by going to:
 1. the Plugin Manager and clicking on the Vyper compiler's activate button.
 2. the File Explorer, then right clicking on a .vy file and selecting compile in the pop-up menu.
 3. https://remix.ethereum.org/#activate=vyper